Remember when you needed to hop on a plane and spend hundreds of dollars if you wanted to see a relative who didn’t live nearby?

 If you want the highest resolution option in the sub-$35 price range, this is the camera to look at.
-At $34.99, you’ll get a wide-angle lens, which could be useful if you want to show off what the kids are up to.
+You’ll get a wide-angle lens, which could be useful if you want to show off what the kids are up to.
 It also streams at 1080p, which is quite uncommon at this price.
 And for still images, you’re getting 12 MP, so you can take beautiful images.
 It also swivels, comes with a manual focus, and even has a stereo microphone (another feature not available on other microphones at this price).

 As for the rating, the Genius camera comes with 3.8 stars.
 If you’re looking to chat with friends and loved ones, and you want the features of the more expensive models, this one is definitely worth getting.

 Which Will You Choose?